SashaHapon/FoodOrderManager/README.md

      docker compose --file docker-compose-postgres.yml up --detach
      ```

-4. Access to the Application:
+4. Access to the org.receipt.Application:

    After successful launch, the application will be available at: http://localhost:8080